marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/GCP.md

 **Quota:**

-For each **GCP** project, you need to enable API access.
-Within your **GCP** project, you would need to enable each API needed for the OpenShift install.
-From the [requirements doc](https://ibm.ent.box.com/file/888540482997?v=DaffyProviderRequirements){target=_blank}, you can search for each API and confirm/enable each API Service.
+For each **GCP** project, you need to enable correct amount of quota to run openshift.
+Within your **GCP** project, you would need to Verify your current quota.
+From the [requirements doc](https://ibm.ent.box.com/file/888540482997?v=DaffyProviderRequirements){target=_blank}, you can search for each quota to find current limit.

 1. Search for "Quotas" within your GCP project
 2. Select the "All Quotas"